 - Pennsylvania does not have a state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

-- Pennsylvania law requires employers to allow employees to take leave to serve as jurors.
+- An employer must allow an employee to take leave to serve as a juror.
 See Jury Duty Leave.

 - Pennsylvania law does not require that an employer provide an employee with time off to vote.
 See Voting Leave.

 - Localities including Philadelphia and Pittsburgh have requirements pertaining to other leaves.
 See Local Requirements.